libneopub/untitled/README.md

 ## Non-goals

-Tests.
+**Tests**.
 I get it, they're important for ensuring code quality and confidence in codebases in professional settings.
 But this is a side-project that I'm building in my spare time, for fun.
 Don't ruin that for me please.

-Bookmarks, crossposts, likes.
+**Bookmarks, crossposts, likes**.
 I want to encourage conversation, collaboration and meaningful interaction.
 Mindlessly double tapping doesn't fit that vision.